 Government or private agencies or departments directly dealing with academics may also use this extension.
 A good example is the Uganda National Examinations Board (UNEB).

 .co.ug is by far the most popular and most selling .ug country code domain name extension.
-It’s popularity on the Ugandan market is comparable to the popularity of the .com on the world market.
-That also explains why many institutions and entities that would otherwise use the other specialized .ug country code domain extensions have continued to embrace the .co.ug domain extension.
+It’s popularity on the Ugandan market is similar to that of the .com on the world market.
+This also explains why many institutions and entities that would otherwise use the other specialized .ug country code domain extensions have continued to embrace the .co.ug domain extension.

 The .com.ug is a twin sister to the great .co.ug.
 Call it its synonym, variation or version.

-Just like the .co.ug domain extension, the .com.ug country code domain name extension is intended and recommended for businesses or commercial entities operating in Uganda.
+Just like the .co.ug domain extension, the .com.ug country code domain name extension is for businesses or commercial entities operating in Uganda.
 The decision of whether to use .co.ug or .com.ug is a matter of personal preference.

-Like the .go.ug domain extension, the .gov.ug country code domain name extension is intended for use by Ugandan Government Agencies such as ministries, autonomous institutions, authorities among others.
+The .gov.ug domain extension serves the same purpose as the .go.ug.
 The choice of whether to use .go.ug or .gov.ug entirely depends on the preference of the institution or person registering the domain name.

 This .ug ccTLD was designed for non-government or non-profit organisations.
 Its use is similar to that of the popular generic .org top level domain.
 The registry recommends the use of the .or.ug domain extension by non-government organisations (NGOs) operating within Uganda.
-The use of this .ug country code domain name extension for any other form of entity other than a non-profit organisation operating in Uganda can be misleading and is not recommended.
+The use of this .ug country code domain name extension for any other form of entity other than a non-profit organisation operating in Uganda can be misleading.
+Therefore, we do not recommend it.

 At the time of writing and publishing this article, there seems to be no single website using the .mil.ug ccTLD.
 Even the UPDF itself is still using the .go.ug domain extension.